thegoatrodeo/hashicorp-and-zero-trust/Readme.md

 - Two Cloud environments
   - [Azure VNET](https://github.com/thegoatrodeo/azure-vnet)
   - [AWS VPC](https://github.com/thegoatrodeo/aws-vpc)
-- VPC Peering between the two cloud environments
+- VPC Peering between the two cloud environments.
 - HashiCorp Consul Service Network connecting the two environments.
-- HashiCorp Boundary for entry into the environment
+- HashiCorp Boundary for entry into the environment.
-- HashiCorp Vault for Secrets Management and mTLS auth between applpications
+- HashiCorp Vault for Secrets Management and mTLS auth between applications.
 - 2 Applications
-- SSO - via Active Directory integrated with Vault
+- SSO - via Active Directory integrated with Vault.

+---
 ## File: track.yml

 The [Track.yml](https://docs.instruqt.com/tracks/configuration/track) sets up the overall course an each track within the course.
 This is where instructions for each step are created.
 The first part of the `track.yml` lays out the overall course details, including:  *title, description, teaser, owner* etc..